IBM/integrity-enforcer/docs/ACM/README_SHOW_INTEGRITY_STATUS_ON_ACM_UI.md

 ## Check a detail of denied events via ACM Console

-When you find `Not Compliant` status on this policy, you can see the reason why the deny event was happend via ACM Web Console.
+When you find `Not Compliant` status on this policy, you can see the reason why the deny event was happened via ACM Web Console.

 Clicking `Status` tab in the `policy-integrity-shield-events`, you will see this kind of page with `Not Compliant` report.

 ![Policy Status](./images/policy-events-status-page.png)

-The area with red rectangle in this image shows what event was happend against this policy, and you can see detail of the event by clicking `View yaml` link.
+The area with red rectangle in this image shows what event was happened against this policy, and you can see detail of the event by clicking `View yaml` link.

 This page shows the detail of denied events, and you can check which resource, who requested, what was missing, how you can remediate it, and so on.